Baikal seal: Description

 The Baikal seal is one of the smallest true seals.
 Adults typically grow to 1.1-1.4 m in length with a body mass from 63 to 70 kg.
 The maximum reported size is 1.65 m in length and 130 kg in weight.
 There are significant annual variations in the weight, with lowest weight in the spring and highest weight, about 38–42% more, in the fall.
 The animals show very little sexual dimorphism; males are only slightly larger than females.
 They have a uniform, steely-grey coat on their backs and fur with a yellowish tinge on their abdomens.
 As the coat weathers, it becomes brownish.
 When born, the pups weigh 3-3.5 kg and are about 70 cm long.
 They have coats of white, silky, natal fur.
 This fur is quickly shed and exchanged for a darker coat, much like that of adults.
 Rarely, Baikal seals can be found with spotted coats.

+Evolution

+The skull structure of the Baikal seal suggests it is closely related to the Caspian seal.
+In addition, the morphological structures in both species suggest they are descended from Arctic ringed seals.
+In prehistory, they may have swum up rivers and streams, or there is the possibility that Lake Baikal was linked to the ocean at some point through a large body of water, such as the Paratethys Sea, West Siberian Glacial Lake or West Siberian Plain, formed in a previous ice age.
+The seals are estimated to have inhabited Lake Baikal for some two million years.